Disruption-Consulting/autoMigrate/HOWTO-migrate-nonUTF8.md

 # BACKGROUND

 Since version 12.2, a CDB database created with AL32UTF8 character (default) set may now comprise PDBs with different character sets.
-However, we cannot directly migrate a non-AL32UTF8 database into a pluggable database within an AL32UTF8 CDB; we have to first migrate as a PDB to an interim CDB with the same character set and then relocate it to the target AL32UTF8 CDB.
+However, we cannot directly migrate a non-AL32UTF8 database into a pluggable database within an AL32UTF8 CDB; we have to first migrate to an interim CDB with the same character set and then relocate the PDB to the target AL32UTF8 CDB.

 To follow the procedure, assume: